ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 #### CM8 crawler

-- Move `cmbicmsdk81-8.6.0.jar` and uie-plugin-cm8-7.6.1.x.jar from uie-crawl/plugins/uie-plugin-cm8-7.6.1.x folder to /uie-crawl/ext folder
+- Move `cmbicmsdk81-8.6.0.jar` and `uie-plugin-cm8-7.6.1.x.jar` from `uie-crawl/plugins/uie-plugin-cm8-7.6.1.x` folder to `/uie-crawl/ext` folder
-- Copy cmbicmsrvs.ini from under /uie-crawl/samples/config/cm8/solr8 folder to the path specified in the CM8 crawler config
+- Copy `cmbicmsrvs.ini` under `/uie-crawl/samples/config/cm8/solr8` folder to the path specified in the CM8 crawler config
 - Edit and update the CM8 server properties to match the specific environment and save the file

 	![uie-folder](.\images\image42.png)

 - Edit `crawler_CM8_SOLR8_cm8db07.xml` file under `/uie-crawl/samples/config/cm8/solr8` folder
 - Update the following properties to match the specific environment and save the file:
 	- IndexManager > url = `http://<servername>:<port>/solr/SODemo`
 	- AgentLockPersistence > local folder path
 	- CM8 settings to be updated as per the prerequisites mentioned above